Lovecraft at 135: Yeah, He Won

 ‘As Fritz Leiber said, Lovecraft performed a Copernican Revolution (as my mentor Robert F. Streetman used to say, “Another one?”) in horror, making science the focus rather than the supernatural.
 I am suggesting that HPL effected yet a second revolution, or maybe a tectonic shift, by causing the horror genre to assimilate so much of his vision and ideas that these are no longer Lovecraftian subgenre markers.
 We no longer think of vampire fiction as being “Bram Stokerism” even if it was he who started the ball rolling.
 Lovecraft coinages are now part of horror per se.’

-Once again, spot on.
-Many/most vampire novels written since 1975--the approximate date when HPL really began to dominate horror--have an underlying 'feel' of cosmic horror.
-Thank Lovecraft, who wrote "The Shunned House" in 1926.
+Price references Stoker and vampire fiction.
+Many vampire novels written since 1975--the approximate date when HPL really began to dominate horror--have had an underlying 'feel' of cosmic horror.
+Thank Lovecraft, who wrote "The Shunned House" in 1926 and The Case of Charles Dexter Ward a few years later.
+Both feature strong themes of psychic vampirism, neither of which had any vulnerability to the traditional protections against vampirism as found in Stoker.
+These were cosmic vampires.

 ‘Don Burleson and I would call it a case of Derrida’s “iteration paradox.”
 Only once a thing gets repeated, is no longer unique, can we grasp its uniqueness by seeing what kind of a thing it is.
 So with Lovecraft.
 I think, too, of something Richard Tierney told me as we were taking a stroll in a cemetery many years ago.
 He said he was initially reluctant to attend conventions or join fan discussions because Lovecraft was something he cherished as a private treasure.
 It would be rendered profane insofar as it became common property, even with other fans, and thus rendered common.
 We see the same “danger” in the increasing academic recognition of Lovecraft, not to mention the light-hearted commercial appropriation of Lovecraft and all things Cthulhu.
 Octopus bedroom slippers, for Pete’s sake!
 Not that I’m complaining.
 It’s the iteration paradox.’